mjordan/islandora_bagit_complex/README.md

 This module does not apply to collections, since the Islandora BagIt module already handles them.

+> Note: Because this module can result in very long execution times when creating Bags, you should avoid creating Bags from within Drupal's user interface.
+Creating a Bag for a newspaper, for example, will almost certainly time out if initiated from within the newspaper object's Manage tab.
+If you enable this module, only create Bags using the Drush command.

 ## Requirements

 * [Islandora BagIt](https://github.com/Islandora/islandora_bagit)